 Though Andre did not study art, it has grown to be important part of her life.
-Her paintings have become a means to explore different subjects to speak to.
-As she uses her voice to speak to important issues of our time, her contributions to the cause are, to her, the most important.
-With the impactful contribution of her time and her earnings from gallery sales, she said that she’ll be “completely broke and with no brushes by the time this is done but you know what, it’s worth it!”
+Her paintings have become a means to explore different disciplines.
+As she uses her voice to speak to important issues of our time, her contributions to the cause are the most important to her.
+With the impactful contribution of her time and her earnings from gallery sales, she said “ I’ll be completely broke and with no brushes by the time this is done but you know what, it’s worth it!”

 Check out Nedret Andre's website at www.nedretandre.com for more!